NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/02_sdr_timelapse/GEE_SDR_Functions_Timelapse.md

 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee-python/intro_gee_py_functions/grsm_map_layer.png" alt="GRSM Map Layer"><figcaption>Map Panel with Great Smokey Mountains SDR Data and Cloud Conditions Layers Added</figcaption></a>
 </figure><br>

+### Add AOP Reflectance data to the Map
+Now that we've created the GEE Map, we can add some of our AOP data.
 First we need to set the NEON <a href="https://www.neonscience.org/field-sites/explore-field-sites" target="_blank">NEON field site</a> (4-letter code) and the years of data we want to pull in.

 In this example we will look at the <a href="https://www.neonscience.org/field-sites/grsm" target="_blank">Great Smokey Mountain (GRSM)</a> site.
 To see all the AOP SDR data that are available in GEE, and the years of data available at GRSM, run the code chunks below.